 THE SMALLEST BOOKSHOP IN BRIGHTON

-You’ll find their two other tiny outlets inside several Hanover pubs: The Independent Taproom and Beer Shop on Queen’s Park Road and The Dover Castle pub on Southover Street.
-They also deliver books locally if there’s a specific book you’d like and they have.
+It has two other tiny outlets inside several Hanover pubs: The Independent Taproom and Beer Shop on Queen’s Park Road and The Dover Castle pub on Southover Street.
+They also deliver books locally if there’s a specific read you’d like, and they have.

 WHERE TO STAY IN HANOVER

-Find a map of Hanover addresses of note, here.
+Find a useful map of Hanover independent pubs, cafes and addresses of note below and here.

 If you want more inspiration, my secret guidebooks will take you off the beaten path.